Assassination of Rajiv Gandhi: Supreme Court judgment

-As per the Supreme Court of India judgment, by Judge K. T. Thomas, the killing was carried out due to personal animosity of the LTTE chief Prabhakaran towards Rajiv Gandhi arising from his sending the Indian Peace Keeping Force (IPKF) to Sri Lanka and the alleged IPKF atrocities against Sri Lankan Tamils.
+As per the Supreme Court of India judgment, by Judge K. T. Thomas, the killing was carried out due to personal animosity of the LTTE chief Prabhakaran towards Rajiv Gandhi arising from his sending the Indian Peace Keeping Force (IPKF) to Sri Lanka and the numerous war crimes perpetrated by IPKF personnel against Sri Lankan Tamils.
 Additionally, the Rajiv Gandhi administration had antagonised other Tamil militant organisations like PLOTE for reversing the military coup in Maldives back in 1988.

 The judgment further cited the death of Thileepan in a hunger strike and the suicide by 12 LTTE cadres in a vessel in October 1987.
 While convicting the accused, four of them to death and others to various jail terms, the judgment stated that no evidence existed that any one of the conspirators ever desired the death of any Indian other than Rajiv Gandhi, though several others were killed.
 Judge Wadhwa further stated there was nothing on record to show that the intention to kill Rajiv Gandhi was to overawe the government.
 Hence it was held that it was not a terrorist act under TADA (Act).
 Judge Thomas further stated that conspiracy was hatched in stages commencing from 1987 and that it spanned several years.
 The special investigation team of India's premier special investigation agency Central Bureau of Investigation was not able to pinpoint when the decision to kill Rajiv Gandhi was taken.

 Trial

 The trial was conducted under the Terrorist and Disruptive Activities Act.
 On 28 January 1998, the designated TADA court in Chennai gave death sentences to all the 26 accused.
 This created a storm in India.
 Legal experts were divided.
 Human rights groups protested that the trial did not meet the standards of a free trial.
-The trial was held behind closed doors, in camera, and the identity of witnesses was not disclosed.
+The trial was held behind closed doors, in chambers, and the identity of witnesses was not disclosed.
 Ms A. Athirai, an accused, was 17 years old when she was arrested.

 Under the TADA an accused can appeal only to the Supreme Court.
 Appeal to the High Court is not allowed as in normal law.
 Confessions given by the accused to the Superintendent of Police are taken as evidence against the accused under TADA.
-Under TADA the accused could be convicted on the basis of evidence that would have been insufficient for conviction by an ordinary court under normal Indian law.
+Under TADA the accused could be convicted based on evidence that would have been insufficient for conviction by an ordinary court under normal Indian law.
 In the Rajiv Gandhi case, confessions by the accused formed a major part of the evidence in the judgment against them which they later claimed was taken under duress.